 Talking to veterinary practice owners and those who have recently sold their practices, you may hear the word “recapitalization” being bandied about in day-to-day conversation.
 What does this seven-syllable finance term really mean?

 Recapitalization: What is it and how does it compare to a sale?

 A recapitalization is when a company is sold from one private equity firm to another.
-Private equity firms own most, if not all, the corporate groups consolidating the veterinary industry, and they tend to hold investments for three to seven years.
+Private equity firms and family offices own most, if not all, the corporate groups consolidating the veterinary industry, and they tend to hold investments for three to seven years.
 When a recapitalization happens, the management team leading the business usually stays in place, while the ownership and board turn over from one private equity firm to another.
 The major change that occurs in a recapitalization is in regard to the ‘capital structure’ or who owns the capital of the business – both its equity and its debt.
 Hence the term “recapitalization.”
 Let’s look at an example: